 Avoid looking touristy

 When you see people carrying backpacks and studying maps, you almost certainly think they're tourists.
 And, of course, tourists are generally easy marks for some con men and criminals.
 For theft prevention, try to blend in a bit.
 Leave your backpack in your hotel room and carry your maps and camera in a shopping bag from a local store, said Hannon.
 Thieves are more likely to grab a backpack or purse than a shopping bag, she added.
+Here's how to keep your purse safe in a public place.

 Rely on more than just GPS